yugarinn/github-issues-notifier/README.md

-# GitHub Issue Notifier 📢
+# Github Issues Notifier 📢
 A daemon process that listens for new issues in Github repositories and notifies about them via email.

 ## Prerequisites